 Not all stalkers have bad intentions.
 Some approach someone frequently out of love.
 This can be experienced as stalking, but is not dangerous.
 It's different when an ex-partner wants to get revenge, like Bekir E. on his ex-girlfriend Humeyra.
 'He cannot accept that the relationship is over.
 You see many character disorders among this group. '

 Thijs is the presenter of the TV program Zeeman Confronteert and of course also known for Gestalkt.
 As a crime reporter, he has put a clear stamp on this subject and is fighting for it to end stalking.

 It is demonstrable that the vast majority (more than 92%) of the stalkers from the program immediately stopped their activities after a confrontation with Thijs.
 'The victim can often start a new life'.

 The program Gestalkt and Zeeman Confronteert were mainly created because the police know too little about stalking and through this program it at least contributes to the solution, namely the stop stalking.

 Stalking has been around for as long as humanity has existed.
-Stalking often involves strong emotions on the part of a perpetrator towards a victim, in which these emotions usually arise from a change in the relationship between the two that is undesirable for the perpetrator and where the perpetrator is unable or unwilling to accept the relational change.
+Stalking often involves strong emotions from a perpetrator towards a victim.
+The emotions usually arise from a change in the relationship between the two that is undesirable for the perpetrator.
+Where the perpetrator cannot or does not want to accept the relational change.

 This does not only mean a love relationship, but also a relationship of assistance or working relationship.
 The emotions can then consist of intense sadness and loneliness, and accompanied by the desire to restore the relationship, making it desirable to maintain contact with the person who brought about the change in the relationship.
 The emotions can also consist of intense anger, resentment and hatred with a desire to take revenge on the originator of these feelings.